bird-house/birdhouse-docs/docs/source/notebooks.rst

 IPython Notebooks
 =================

-`IPython Notebooks <http://ipython.org/notebook.html>`_ with example on howto use a Web Processing Service.
+`IPython Notebooks <http://ipython.org/notebook.html>`_ with examples on howto use a Web Processing Service.
 You need a running `Emu WPS service <http://emu.readthedocs.org/en/latest/>`_ with some test process to run the notebook examples: